 - Their ability and suitability to bring up the child until the child reaches the age of eighteen.

 - An Assessment of the proposed Contact Arrangements/Family Time and the support needs (see Section 11, Assessment for Support) of the child, parents/those who have parental responsibility and the prospective special guardian.

 The assessment of the applicants should include their medical history, the references received and the Disclosure and Barring Service and other statutory checks undertaken for the assessment.

 6. Approval of Special Guardianship for Looked After Children

 If the child is Looked After and the application has been agreed as part of the child's Permanence Plan, the assessments will usually have been undertaken and the outcomes agreed as part of the permanence planning for the child, in which case there will be no need to hold a planning meeting.

 Special Guardianship as an outcome for a Looked After child must be approved by the Designated Manager (Special Guardianship).

-Practice Guidance on Special Guardianship (Family Justice Council) notes that where there are safeguarding or welfare concerns about a child, the statutory guidance is clear about the importance of local authorities engaging with the parents and the wider family network at an early stage through a Family Group Conference which can be accessed through the Kent ICS Social Connections Service, the FGC should be used to share information, resolve possible disputes and conflicts with the local authority and to address long - standing tensions within the family.
+Best Practice Guidance on Special Guardianship (Public Law Working Group, 2021) notes that where there are safeguarding or welfare concerns about a child, the statutory guidance is clear about the importance of local authorities engaging with the parents and the wider family network at an early stage through a Family Group Conference which can be accessed through the Kent ICS Social Connections Service, the FGC should be used to share information, resolve possible disputes and conflicts with the local authority and to address long - standing tensions within the family.
 The pre-proceedings phase of the Public Law Outline (PLO) provides an important opportunity to engage the parents and family members in discussions about the future care of the child.